 115200for the baud rate.

 - Shutdown the install configuration and then boot the NetBSD one.
 Hey presto!
-Glish and Lish work.
+Glish and Lish work (maybe, but if not at least Lish works which is more useful than Glish).

 I still haven’t converted my XEN install to KVM yet though, but might soon